pytorch/tutorials/prototype_source/semi_structured_sparse.rst

     data_collator = transformers.DataCollatorWithPadding(tokenizer=tokenizer)

 Next, we'll train a quick baseline of our model on SQuAD.
+This task asks our model to identify spans, or segments of text, in a given context (Wikipedia articles) that answer a given question.
 Running the following code gives me an F1 score of 86.9.
 This is quite close to the reported NVIDIA score and the difference is likely due to BERT-base vs. BERT-large or fine-tuning hyperparams.

 .. code:: python